SCENE 01 / UNDERWATER FILMING

 Here is the short of it.
 Controlled tank and pool environments are ready at studio facilities for sequences that need managed conditions.
 Because South Africa's film-services industry is mature and the country has a deep marine and wildlife filming community, underwater camera ops, dive support and gear can all be resourced locally, delivering subsurface footage that cuts cleanly with topside coverage.

 Here is what that looks like on the ground.
 Conditions differ sharply between the two oceans: the Atlantic side is cold and can be demanding, while the Indian Ocean side is warmer and clearer, so we match locations and dive windows to the shoot.
-Marine protected areas carry strict conservation rules on diving and wildlife interaction.
-This we build into every plan.
-The Southern Hemisphere summer from November to February generally offers the best visibility, the SAST time zone at UTC+2 suits European productions, and the DTIC rebates with the favourable rand exchange rate keeps underwater shoots cost-good.
+Marine covered areas carry strict conservation rules on diving and wildlife interaction.
+This we build into each plan.
+The Southern Hemisphere summer from November to February mostly gives the best visibility, the SAST time zone at UTC+2 suits European shoots, and the DTIC rebates with the favourable rand exchange rate keeps underwater shoots cost-good.

 FAQ